 Absolutely, and in fact, it might be one of the best cardio machines to help you do so.
 Rowing machines recruit just about every muscle group and increase your heart rate, which can help you achieve a caloric deficit, or when you burn more calories than you consume in a day.
 Caloric deficits are central to weight loss.

 There are three main types of rowing machines: water, air, and magnetic.
-These all refer to the different resistance types found on rowing machines and one is better than the other, though magnetic is the most durable rowing resistance type.
+These all refer to the different resistance types found on rowing machines.
+One is not better than the other, and it just depends on your preferences.
+Air rowers are noisy but very accurate; magnetic rowers are very smooth but tend to break sooner than the other types; and water rowers require more maintenance but tend to be more aesthetically pleasing.

 Further reading